A Clustering Framework for Unsupervised and Semi-supervised New Intent Discovery: Introduction

-It is also important to select a suitable self-supervised learning objective to provide friendly representations for the next clustering.
-The designed objective captures both cluster-level and instance-level information using aligned targets.
-The former learns a discriminator to distinguish different fine-grained intent classes, while the latter aims to enhance the semantic similarity relationships between instances with intra-class compactness and inter-class separation properties.

 The semi-supervised new intent discovery process uses labeled data in two ways to improve performance.
 First, we optimize the pre-training phase using a combination of semi-supervised contrastive learning and known-intent classification objectives, which utilize limited labeled data to guide the learning of primary semantic features in a large amount of unlabeled data.
 Second, we incorporate a supervised contrastive learning objective to enhance the memory of the limited labeled data and improve the ability to cluster and learn representations.
 Nevertheless, the approach still requires the cluster number to be specified in advance, which is not practical in real-world situations.
 Thus, we propose a simple and effective method for estimating the number of new-intent classes.
 Our method only requires one clustering operation using a large, pre-defined number of clusters.
 The main idea is to use the knowledge acquired during the pre-training phase to find high-quality clusters that are denser than a certain threshold.
 In semi-supervised scenarios, limited labeled data can be used to induce clusters corresponding to known intents and avoid interference with the estimation of the number of new intents.